Why Most Indian HNIs Cannot Buy UK Property Directly

 TCS at 20% on property

-“In practice, all our larger acquisitions have been by investors who are not Indian residents.
-Indian resident investors who can afford more, and want to do more, have consistently been constrained to the syndicate entry size.
+“In practice, the investors who can do this at scale are typically not Indian residents.
+Indian residents who can afford more, and want to do more, are constrained to the smaller entry size.
 Not by choice.
 By the framework.”

 Prashanth Prabhu, Founder · 29k Asset Management